IUP Brand: Visual Guide

 If these resources aren't enough for your needs, learn more about how you can work with us on a more strategic level.

 Never underestimate the power of our university logo.
-It a consistent reminder of the core values we all share and sets the stage for all messaging and communication that follows.
+It is a consistent reminder of the core values we all share and sets the stage for all messaging and communication that follows.

 IUP "block" logoThe consistent and proper use of the iconic IUP "block" logo strengthens our recognition and should be used to maximize our visibility while maintaining a unified and identifiable look.